Richard Serra: Early life and education

-Serra was born in San Francisco, California to Tony and Gladys Serra – the second of three sons.
-From a young age, he was encouraged to draw by his mother.
-The young Serra would carry a small notebook for his sketches and his mother would introduce her son as "Richard the artist."
+Serra was born in San Francisco on November 2, 1938, to Tony and Gladys Serra – the second of three sons.
+His father was Spanish from Mallorca and his mother Gladys (nee Fineberg) was the daughter of Russian Jewish immigrants from Odessa, USSR.
+From a young age, he was encouraged to draw by his mother and he carried a small notebook for his sketches.
+His mother would introduce her son as "Richard the artist."
 His father worked as a pipe fitter for a shipyard near San Francisco.

-Serra recounts a memory of a visit to the shipyard to see a boat launch when he was four years old.
-He watched as the ship transformed from an enormous weight to a buoyant, floating structure and notes that: "All the raw material that I needed is contained in the reserve of this memory."
+Serra recounted a memory of a visit to the shipyard to see a boat launch when he was four years old.
+He watched as the ship transformed from an enormous weight to a buoyant, floating structure and noted, "All the raw material that I needed is contained in the reserve of this memory."
+Serra's father, who was related to the Catalan architect Antoni Gaudí, later worked as a candy plant foreman.

-Serra studied English literature at the University of California, Berkeley in 1957 before transferring to the University of California, Santa Barbara and graduating in 1961 with a BA in English Literature.
+Richard Serra studied English literature at the University of California, Berkeley in 1957 before transferring to the University of California, Santa Barbara and graduating in 1961 with a BA in English Literature.
 In Santa Barbara, Serra met the muralists, Rico Lebrun and Howard Warshaw.
 Both were in the Art Department and took Serra under their wing.
-During this time, Serra worked in steel mills to earn a living.
+During this period, Serra worked in steel mills to earn a living, as he did at various times from ages 16–25.